-- The transmission is in neutral. - The clutch is disengaged with the transmission in gear.
-However, it is recommended to shift into neutral before starting the engine.
+- The transmission is in neutral. - The clutch is disengaged with the shift pedal and the drive select lever in any position.
+However, it is recommended to shift into neutral before starting the engine. - Use the starter (choke) in reference to the figure: